Type-32/type-32.github.io/about/projects.md

 ### [Minecraft Mods](https://type-32.github.io/projects/minecraft-mods)

 I suboptimally work as the role of an amatuer **Minecraft Mod Developer** when playing Minecraft.
+I sometimes make my own mods and sometimes backport other older version mods into new versions.
 The Mod platform I mainly develop my mods on is Fabric.
 Fabric is a lightweighted Modloader that has, in contrast to other relatively older modloaders that had previously existed, a more beginner-easy modloader API to begin on.
 My personal prefernce is Fabric is mainly due to its modernness to its up-to-date recent Minecraft Versions and its fast speed on updating to Minecraft Snapshots.
 More about Fabric, _[click here]_(fabricmc.net) to access their official website.

 ## Game Developer